bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/walletconnect.md

 ## How does it work?
 WalletConnect is a simple infrastructure that can be setup by any developer.
 Using a Bridge server to relay the messages without having access to any of its contents.
 The contents are encrypted using the session data shared by the QR code between the desktop and mobile.
 There are libraries for Web, iOS and Android.
 Read more about it in our documentation introduction.

-## Wallets with WalletConnect Support for Beacon Chain
+## Wallets with WalletConnect Support for BNB Beacon Chain

-* List of Wallets Supporting WalletConnect on Beacon Chain
+* List of Wallets Supporting WalletConnect on BNB Beacon Chain

 | Number | Wallet Name                                            | Network                          |